icanalesm/linux-installation/openSUSE-Leap15.0/Installation-MacBookPro9.2.md

 7. Create users.

-8. In the "" screen, disable the firewall and install the packages in [Installation-Packages.md](Installation-Packages.md)).
+8. In the "Installation Settings" screen, disable the firewall and click "Software" to install the packages in [Installation-Packages.md](Installation-Packages.md).

 9. Confirm and start the installation.